 The first aim of E822 is to equip you with the knowledge, understanding and skills to operate effectively as a researcher in educational contexts and services for children and young people.
 This module will support you in developing the capabilities to understand and contribute to research within your current or future professional contexts.

-The second aim of the module is to support you in successfully producing a dissertation: it will provide opportunities to develop and demonstrate your confidence and independent research abilities.
+The second aim of the module is to support you in successfully producing a dissertation.
+It will provide you with opportunities to develop and demonstrate your confidence and independent research abilities.
 You’ll find this module will give you insights into your own implicit or developing research position and help you to understand how this shapes the kind of research you’d undertake (the questions you ask, the design you create, the methods you use).

 It’s anticipated that you are or wish to be involved in work in educational contexts and/or with children and/or young people in some capacity.
 This module will enable you to progress professionally as well as academically, and help you if you’re not currently working in these sectors to enter the workforce.
 You’ll be supported through personal development planning to make explicit how you’re benefiting from study on the module, including developing personal skills and understandings.
 In particular, you’ll be able to chart your developing identity as a researcher.

-E822 caters for both those who have access to educational or other settings with children and young people to carry out a small-scale investigation (option 1) and those who do not and/or who prefer to carry out an extended literature review and research proposal (option 2) for a study which might be carried out beyond the MA qualification.
+E822 caters both for those who have access to educational or other settings with children and young people to carry out a small-scale investigation (option 1) and those who do not and/or who prefer to carry out an extended literature review and research proposal (option 2) for a study which might be carried out beyond the MA qualification.
 Both forms of research represent current research approaches in the fields of education and childhood and youth.
 You’ll also learn how ethically to appraise an enquiry.
-For option 1, you’ll be supported in obtaining ethical clearance from your chosen research setting before commencement of data collection.
-In option 2, you’ll include a proposal that would form a sound basis for approval by the University Research Ethics Committee and the proposed research setting.
+For option 1, you’ll be supported in obtaining ethical clearance from your chosen research setting before commencing data collection.
+In option 2, you’ll include a proposal that would form a sound basis for approval by your proposed research setting.